-In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
+In December 2023, the FASB issued Accounting Standards Update ("ASU") No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 ASU 2023-09 is intended to enhance the transparency and decision usefulness of income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
 The standard is effective for annual reporting periods beginning after December 15, 2024, with early adoption permitted.
-The Company is currently assessing the impact that the adoption will have on its consolidated financial statements.
+The requirements of this ASU are disclosure related and will not have an impact on the Company's financial condition, results of operations, or cash flows.
+The Company is currently evaluating the impact of adopting this ASU on its income tax disclosures.

 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which expands disclosures about a public entity's reportable segments and requires more enhanced information about a reportable segment's expenses, interim segment profit or loss, and how a public entity's chief operating decision maker uses reported segment profit or loss information in assessing segment performance and allocating resources.
 The standard is effective for annual reporting periods beginning after December 15, 2023, and interim periods within years beginning after December 15, 2024, with early adoption permitted.
-The Company is currently assessing the impact that the adoption will have on its consolidated financial statements.
+The requirements of this ASU are disclosure related and will not have an impact on the Company's financial condition, results of operations, or cash flows.
+The Company is currently evaluating the impact of adopting this ASU on its reportable segment disclosures.